'Strangers In My Dreams'

 The colorful cultural backgrounds of the five band members (Taiwan, Portugal, Italy and Israel) crystalize into one unique texture of multicultural band.
 This aspect is reflected in my project, as I myself was brought up in a multicultural house of Argentinian-Romanian parents in Israel and as a child, I was influenced by South American, classical music, Israeli folk music, Jazz and Middle astern music.

-The album is planned to be out in December 2021 on all the platforms! stay tuned!
+The album is out on all the platforms!

 Hila Hutmacher sextet